XlogicX/BootSlide/README.md

 Get the numbers in order by using the arrow keys to move the 'tiles' around.
 Assemble the 'evil' version for an impossible challange

 # Assemble and Play
-* nasm bootslide_evil.asm -f bin -o bootslide
+* nasm bootslide.asm -f bin -o bootslide
 * qemu-system-i386 -hda bootslide

 # Issues